 Spencer holds a B.A. in Visual Media with a minor in Cinema Studies from The American University in Washington, D.C.
 As an undergraduate, he was sponsored by Czech author and screenwriter Arnošt Lustig to attend FAMU, the Czech National Film School in Prague.
 He was also one of 13 students selected nationally by historian Dr. Douglas Brinkley for The Majic Bus, a groundbreaking experiential learning program that traveled to 46 states, studying Geography of the American Civil Rights Struggle, American Intellectual History, American Road Literature and American Social history in the precise locations where history occurred.

-Spencer’s film and art works have exhibited internationally, including multiple showings at Art Basel | Miami Beach and institutions such as the Museum of Contemporary Art Detroit (MOCAD).
-In 2025, he exhibited in Social Photography XI at Carriage Trade Gallery, curated by Peter Scott.
-In 2024, his work Solastalgia exhibited in Steal My Sunshine, curated by Marlee Katz Snow / Collect Bean.
+Spencer’s film and art works have exhibited internationally, including multiple showings at Art Basel | Miami Beach, (Untitled Art and Satellite Art), and institutions such as the Museum of Contemporary Art Detroit (MOCAD).
+His work has also been featured in exhibitions at Abattoir Gallery in Cleveland, curated by Lisa Kurzner and Rose Burlingham.
+In 2025, he exhibited in Social Photography XI at Carriage Trade, curated by Peter Scott.
+In 2024, his work Solastalgia was included in Steal My Sunshine, curated by Marlee Katz Snow / Collect Bean.

-As a filmmaker, Spencer directed the official music video for Joan as Police Woman’s Warning Bell (featured in The Atlantic), and edited/sound designed Rashid Johnson’s Samuel in Space for Ballroom Marfa, now part of the Detroit Institute of Arts’ permanent collection and exhibited internationally at The Guggenheim, Hauser & Wirth, the McNay Art Museum, the National Gallery of Canada, and the Museum of Contemporary Art Denver.
+As a filmmaker, Spencer directed the official music video for Joan as Police Woman’s “Warning Bell” (featured in The Atlantic), and edited and sound designed Rashid Johnson’s film Samuel in Space, which is currently exhibiting as part of Johnson’s retrospective, A Poem For Deep Thinkers, at the Guggenheim Museum, New York.
+Samuel in Space, originally commissioned by Ballroom Marfa, is also part of the Detroit Institute of Arts’ permanent collection and has been exhibited internationally at Hauser & Wirth, the McNay Art Museum, the National Gallery of Canada, and the Museum of Contemporary Art Denver.

 Spencer’s commercial work includes directing films and creative campaigns for clients such as Hudson’s Bay Company, Saks Fifth Avenue, Nike, CBS, Juice Press, Food Network, Lord & Taylor, and Honor, with features in W Magazine, The Atlantic, The Guardian, and others.
 In 2013, he co-concepted the foundational branding for Juice Press, creating the visual and film language that grew the brand from a single store to a national presence.

 Spencer’s fashion film for Honor, featuring models Xiao Wen Ju, Josephine Skriver, and Anne-Sophie Monrad, premiered on W Magazine’s platform with a soundtrack by Here We Go Magic.
-His work has also inspired multiple couture collections at New York Fashion Week and the Emmys Red Carpet (notably, Zosia Mamet’s 2013 gown based on Spencer’s piece The New Sky.
+His work has also inspired multiple couture collections at New York Fashion Week and the Emmys Red Carpet (notably, Zosia Mamet’s 2013 gown based on Spencer’s piece The New Sky.)

 Spencer’s artwork continues to raise funds for not-for-profit galleries, emerging artist grants, and organizations supporting the arts.